Introduction

 The Man Who Had All the Luck

 The Man Who Had All the Luck is another play by Arthur Miller, based on the lead character of David Beeves, a young automobile mechanic who finds out that he is blessed with amazing luck, almost supernaturally so, which makes it possible for him to get over every problem or obstacle in his life, no matter how impossible, even when other people are not able to do the same.
 His fortune can be likened to that of Midas, where everything he comes into contact with turns to gold.
 He often wonders if and when his luck will change, and then he will also have to deal with problems and tragedies that come in his path.
-Eventually, he comes to the realization that his hard work, quick thinking and good intentions have played a bigger role in his success rather than just luck.
+Eventually, he comes to the realization that his hard work, quick thinking, and good intentions have played a bigger role in his success rather than just luck.

 As the earlier discussion showed, Miller has exhibited the vainness and hollowness of this Dream of success.
 Joe Keller and Willy Loman were both struggling to attain or retain material comforts: Joe was a successful businessman while Wiley was an unsuccessful salesman.
-What Miller has shown, however is that while traditionally the American Dream was a possibility for anyone willing to put in hard work and effort, in this capitalistic, industrialist, dog-eat-dog society, success has become equal to survival of the fittest and this often means a compromise of ethical values.
+What Miller has shown, however, is that while traditionally the American Dream was a possibility for anyone willing to put in hard work and effort, in this capitalistic, industrialist, dog-eat-dog society, success has become equal to the survival of the fittest and this often means a compromise of ethical values.
 In The Man Who Had All the Luck, David is also pursuing success in the mink business similar to Keller and Loman in their respective professions.
 But David is not as desperate as these characters, as is shown in the scene where he explains to Hester why he is so devoted to the mink business, he says, “I don’t want you to worry, Hess.
 I promised you’d live like a queen, remember?”

 As Miller (1957) says, “The law of success” is in sharp contrast to “the system of love,” and he believes that this conflict between the two is a major theme in his plays.
 In Death of a Salesman, Biff represents the system of love, and this conflict causes Wiley’s mental health to suffer.
-Because when the “law of success” is mixed with family, it conflicts with the ethical foundations in the family, which is what Miller refers to by “system of love.”
+Because when the “law of success” is mixed with family, it conflicts with the ethical foundations in the family, which is what Miller refers to by a “system of love.”
 As he creates storylines where there are elements of family drama, he tries to depict humans as social entities as well as individuals.
 In All My Sons, Joe’s conflict with his son Chris is an example of the “system of love” while in The Man Who Had All the Luck, Hester represents this concept.
 However, in the latter play, the theme of the Dream of success is a secondary or almost-hidden theme, with the play mostly focused on how invisible good luck beyond man’s capacity, hard work or effort has the power to shape his life.
 Still, the play does manage to depict in a different way than the other two plays how the American Dream contradicts family values and leads to the downfall of the family unit.

 Conclusion